Last Updated on February 26, 2023

 However, if you have a young and healthy pup that’s fed a well-balanced diet, there’s no reason to give him additional supplements unless recommended by a vet.

-If you’re a no-grain family, you can replace it with pumpkin.
+If you’re a no-grain family, you can replace it with a pumpkin.

 However, if you’re looking for a convenient treat to give during training, here’s a favorite of ours.